Turkish Bulgur Salad (Kısır)

 • COOK THE BULGUR: Place the bulgur in a medium saucepan, cover with 1 litre of cold water and bring to the boil.
 Add a pinch of salt, then turn the heat down to medium-low and simmer until the bulgur is tender, stirring occasionally to prevent the bulgur from catching.
 Depending on the coarseness of the bulgur this can take 10-15 minutes.
 Remove from the heat, drain any remaining liquid, cover and set aside.

-• SAUTÉ THE ONION: Heat 2 Tbsp of oil in a medium frying pan and cook the onion gently for 5 minutes, until softened but not browned.
+• SAUTÉ THE ONION: Heat 2 tablespoon of oil in a medium frying pan and cook the onion gently for 5 minutes, until softened but not browned.
 Stir through the tomato paste and cook for a further 2.3 minutes.
 Remove from the heat and stir through the remaining oil.

 • FLAVOUR THE BULGUR: Pour the onion and tomato mixture into the pan containing the bulgur and mix well, fluffing the bulgur with a fork.
-Add 2 tsp of the salt, the lemon juice and pomegranate syrup and stir until completely combined.
+Add 2 teaspoon of the salt, the lemon juice and pomegranate syrup and stir until completely combined.
 Taste and add more salt if necessary.
 Set aside to cool.

 • PREPARE THE KISIR SALAD: When the bulgur has cooled to room temperature, toss together with the tomatoes, cucumber, red pepper and parsley.
 Sprinkle over the pul biber or chilli flakes (if using) and add extra lemon juice and pomegranate molasses to taste.